-- A new project (retroactive funding is not available) or a maintenance project on a previously treated area (as required) - For areas identified as a high priority in a completed, current CWPP, as defined in the current CWPP Program & Application Guide, or priority areas identified in the MFLNRO Fire Management Plans and/or Five Year Fuel Treatment Plan (if available).
-If SWPI funded, the complete CWPP final report must be submitted and approved by the Strategic Wildfire Prevention Working Group prior to submission of the prescription application. - Located in/on: - o Areas within the WUI - o Crown land, land owned by the local government, or, if supported by the Fuel Management Specialist or Liaison, land that is owned by a public institution - Areas identified as extreme or high Wildfire Behaviour Threat Class and extreme or high WUI Threat Class, determined by the current WUI Wildfire Threat Assessments guide.
-For maintenance prescriptions, areas with a moderate Wildfire Behaviour Threat Class and a high or extreme WUI Threat Class will be considered for funding with appropriate rationale. - Areas not identified as extreme or high Wildfire Behaviour Threat Class and not identified as extreme or high WUI Threat Class may be considered if supported by the Fuel Management Specialist or Liaison - Inclusive of proposed operational fuel treatments that are anchored, accessible/defensible and designed according to expected fire spread and intensity - Completed on the SWPI Fuel Management Prescription Template (April 2015) - Capable of completion by the applicant within one year from the date of grant approval - Developed by a forest professional that is accredited by the Association of BC Forest Professionals (ABCFP).
+- A new project (retroactive funding is not available) - For areas identified as a priority in a completed, current CWPP1 (as defined in the current CWPP Program & Application Guide) or priority areas identified in a Ministry plan if approved in advance by the MFLNRO Fuel Management Specialist.
+If SWPI funded, the complete CWPP final report must be submitted and approved by the Strategic Wildfire Prevention Working Group prior to submission of the prescription application. - Located in/on: - Areas within the WUI - o Crown land, land owned by the local government or, if supported by the Fuel Management Specialist or Liaison, land that is owned by a public institution - o Areas identified as high or extreme Wildfire Risk Class as determined by the Local Wildfire Threat Rating and associated risk factors in a CWPP competed under the 2017 program.
+If threat assessments were completed prior to 2017, areas identified as extreme or high Wildfire Behaviour Threat Class and extreme or high WUI Threat Class, determined by the 2012 WUI Wildfire Threat Assessment Guide. - Areas not identified above, but that link eligible areas for a logical fuel treatment unit, may be considered for funding if supported by an appropriate rationale and approved by the Fuel Management Specialist or Liaison. - Inclusive of proposed operational fuel treatments that are anchored, accessible/defensible and designed according to expected fire spread and intensity - Completed on the SWPI Fuel Management Prescription Template (April 2015) - Capable of completion by the applicant within one year from the date of grant approval - Developed by a forest professional that is accredited by the Association of BC Forest Professionals (ABCFP).
 The final prescription must be signed and sealed by a Registered Professional Forester.